itkhanz/Cleanium/README.md

 **Refactoring**

+* Use a single locator and construct XPath based on the dynamic value to fill form fields and locate the element
+* Return a Generic method from the Page method that returns different page depending upon the passed class
+  * This helps to get different pages based on different submenus
+* Make the locators private and final to save the memory in case of parallel execution
+* Add @Optional annotation to TestNG parameter to provide the default value to browser
 *

 ### Part 12 - Struggling to manage Test Data Effectively in Selenium - Learn it now in 30 min